aleksod/aleksod.github.io/_posts/2017-8-7-Exoplanet-Hunter.md

 title: Hunting for Exoplanets Using Machine Learning
 ---

-<div>This is a classifier designed to discover exoplanet-containing stars using only light flux data.
-The flux data was obtained from [Kaggle](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data).</div>
+This is a classifier designed to discover exoplanet-containing stars using only light flux data.
+The flux data was obtained from [Kaggle](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data).

 ## Slides for the Project

 <iframe src="https://docs.google.com/presentation/d/1pucUKCzdeLy-XIkigfJ3_PBa1bkkxwaXUjpiDN_olYA/embed?start=true&loop=true&delayms=10000" frameborder="0" width="700" height="422" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-<div>And here is my Fourier Transform visualization from the slides above.
+And here is my Fourier Transform visualization from the slides above.
 Basically, I took the mean of all frequency spectra for exoplanet-containing stars and for stars without exoplanets and plotted them all together.
 Where you see orange, there frequencies of stars with no exoplanets dominate.
-The reverse is true for where you see green: exoplanet-containing stars dominate there.</div>
+The reverse is true for where you see green: exoplanet-containing stars dominate there.

 <style>

 div {
-  all: initial; /* blocking inheritance for all properties */ }

-body {
   text-align: center;
   font: 10px sans-serif;
 }